 Leds are obtained from my primary hardware supplier: Ebay. since they're cheap I ordered 100 of both red and orange.
 That should be plenty.
 I still have some white leds on stock, so there is no need to order those.

 The leds are Luckylight 5mm Piranha Super Flux leds, sold by many different vendors.

-There are some really minimal motorcycle led light designs out there.
+There are some really minimalist motorcycle led light designs out there.
 Some of those you don't even see unless they're switched on.
 (Such as this one or this one.)
 Others have patterns or arrows light up or even animate.
 (Such as this one or this one.)
 I could do that too, this is my chance to make the world's first space invader tail light.
-However, the reason I'm working on this rear light assembly is to make it more visible and more safe.
-To me this means having a lot of surface area and nothing that distracts from the primary function of showing there's a motorcyclist in front of you.
+However, the reason I'm working on this rear light assembly is to make it more visible and safe.
+To me this means having the biggest possible surface area and nothing that distracts from the primary function of showing there's a motorcyclist in front of you.